slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'He who marries for love without money has good nights and sorry days.' -- Ani Difranco*

-> *'(On conventional marriage) If Apple sold you a product that failed 50% of the time, would you buy it?' -- Esther Perel*
+> *'If Apple sold you a product that failed 50% of the time, would you buy it?' -- Esther Perel on Conventional Marriage*